fakefarm/wwwoodall/source/2014-08-27-javascript-syntax-parens.html.markdown

 ( function(){ } )
 => function (){ }
 ~~~
+_Either pick a name, or wrap it in parens.
+Your choice._

 If you want to define it, then run it, you'll need to wrap the definition in parens to separate definition from execution.